Who left Dancing on Ice? Full list of eliminated celebrities

 Who was the first person to leave Dancing on Ice?

-After facing Ryan Sidebottom in the skate-off, we unfortunately had to wave goodbye to Neighbours actor Mark Little, who lasted just one week in the competition.
+After he faced Ryan Sidebottom in the skate-off, we unfortunately had to wave goodbye to Neighbours actor Mark Little, who lasted just one week in the competition.

-However, the 59-year-old was undeterred for his love of skating as he left the competition, telling Phillip Schofield and Holly Willoughby that he had admired ice-skating for years.
+However, the 59-year-old was undeterred, telling Phillip Schofield and Holly Willoughby that he’d be keeping up his new hobby.

+The first couple skating home is… @themarklittle and @Brianne_TV 😢 RT if you'll miss them on the ice! #DancingOnIce pic.twitter.com/PJ6aysmG4b

 “I’ve got a new past-time now,” he said, before taking to the ice for one final skate.